yan-zaretskiy/PartStacker/README.md

 # PartStacker

+A tool to pack 3D mesh files into a minimal bounding box.

-A community fork of https://github.com/TomvdZanden/PartStacker/
+A community fork of https://github.com/TomvdZanden/PartStacker/.

+## Download the latest release

+[**Click here**](https://github.com/PartStackerCommunity/PartStacker/releases/tag/v0.1) for the latest release.

 ## To build this project on Windows